zoffixznet/writing/perl6/20160427-Perl-6-Extra-Typical-Perl-6.md

     # False
     # False

 It worked!
-All of `Int, Num, Rat, Str, IntStr, NumStr, RatStr` types now have an `.even` method (note: those aren't the only types that inherit `Cool`)!
+Now `Int, Num, Rat, Str, IntStr, NumStr, RatStr` types now have an `.even` method (note: those aren't the only types that inherit `Cool`)!
 This is both equisitely evil and plesantly awesome.

 ## Conclusion